propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.1 - 2024-12-17 =
+* Added support for latest version of Elementor where they've deprecated schemes
+* Added support YouTube shorts when showing videos in lightbox
+* Run settings success/error messages through esc_html()
+* Corrected pricing link in update message
+* Added more options to deactivation survey

 = 2.1.0 - 2024-12-11 =
 * Add new splash screen when no properties exist